Velocity fields

 Click on the image below to open interactive applet

-Finally, if you find this content useful, please consider supporting the work using the links below.
+Finally, if you find this content useful, please consider supporting my work using the links below.

 ∞ Thanks!